Last Updated on

 Publishers also recognised this new buying force and new magazines for teenagers sprung up.
 Articles focused on fashion, home life, advice, looks and popularity, with adverts completing the pages.

-Lip colours were rich and intense, and pastel tints were in for eyes and the face.
+Lip colours were rich and intense, and soft pastel tints were in for eyes and cheeks.
+Rouge was worn sparingly, a mere hint to add a soft warmth to the face.

-While lips were strong, the eyes were seen as important, and emphasising them, while retaining a “natural glamour”, was key.
-Eyeliner was popular on the upper eye, creating definition, as well as mascara.
+While lips were the strong aspect of makeup, the eyes were also seen as important.
+Emphasising them, while retaining a “natural glamour”, was key.
+Eyeliner and mascara were used on the upper eye, creating definition.
+Eyebrows were arched and strong, and pencilled-in to to define shape and frame the eyes.

 By the late 1950s, a shimmering lustre was added to makeup via a substance called guanine – it came from fish scales and guano!